thomas-cleary-uwa/cits3200-unipark-booking/README.md

 `$ python -m venv venv`

-NOTE: Your system may have python aliased as something other than `python`
+NOTE: Your system may have python3 aliased as something other than `python`

 ### 2. Activate the Virtual Environment
 `$ source venv/bin/activate`